Posted 08.17.2022 by Tomori Uriel

 To make the process easier, use branded hashtags.

 They’ll feel more connected, which fosters the purpose of a community.
-Connecting with those who want to participate can close the gap for those who also love your brand, but don’t necessarily feel inclined to publicly announce it.
+It can close the gap for those who love your brand, but don’t necessarily feel inclined to do so publicly.

 Talk about your brand community on all fronts.
 Always.